Advanced Official Certificate Program in Professional Counseling

 The Advanced Official Certificate Program in Professional Counseling is designed for practicing counselors who already hold a master’s degree in counseling or psychology and are preparing for state licensure or advanced practice as a Professional Counselor.
 A certificate in advanced graduate work in Professional Counseling is issued upon completion of a combination of 7-18 credits of selected 500-level courses, with a grade of B or better, designated for the certificate program.
 Candidates for the OCP who are interested in licensure are responsible for working with the Connecticut Department of Public Health regarding specific required coursework for their Licensed Professional Counselor (LPC) eligibility.

 Application Deadlines for the Advanced Official Certificate Program in Professional Counseling are April 1 for Fall Admission and November 1 for Spring Admission.

 Admission criteria for the Advanced Official Certificate Program in Professional Counseling:

-The admissions application, application fee, and official transcripts from each college and university attended (except Central Connecticut State University) must be submitted to the Graduate Recruitment and Admissions Office.
+- The admissions application, application fee, and official transcripts from each college/university (except CCSU) where any course has been taken must be sent directly to the Graduate Recruitment and Admissions Office.